Purdue-CSUSB/CS-193-F2017/Labs/Lab2/README.md

 ## Part 2 - CWD Info Script ##

 There is a shell script named `dirinfo` in your `~/bin` directory.
-You can edit this file in a text editor (like pluma).
+You can edit this file in a text editor (like gedit).

 1. Under "Command A", add the code to print the current working directory like you did in Part 1.